Annual Presidential Trade Policy Agenda: Trade Policy for the Next Great American Century

 Document Introduction

-The United States, as a globally influential nation, once achieved remarkable success through its powerful industrial strength, innovative vitality, and abundant agricultural and energy resources.
+The United States, as a globally influential nation, once achieved remarkable success through its strong industrial power, innovative vitality, and abundant agricultural and energy resources.
 However, in recent decades, trade policies led by globalist elites have resulted in the loss of manufacturing jobs, a shrinking industrial base, persistently high trade deficits, constrained development for the middle class, and national security risks due to fragile international supply chains.

-"America First" is the core principle of this trade policy.
-The presidential memorandum signed on January 20, 2025, directs the Office of the United States Trade Representative (USTR) and relevant agencies to investigate the causes and impacts of trade deficits, examine unfair and non-reciprocal trade practices by various countries, reassess existing trade agreements and promote negotiations for new ones, with a particular focus on trade relations with China.
-This includes evaluating the implementation of the Phase One trade agreement and addressing the broad challenges posed by China's non-market behaviors.
+America First is the core principle of this trade policy.
+The Presidential Memorandum signed on January 20, 2025, directs the Office of the United States Trade Representative (USTR) and relevant agencies to investigate the causes and impacts of trade deficits, review unfair and non-reciprocal trade practices by various countries, reassess existing trade agreements, and promote negotiations for new agreements, with a particular focus on trade relations with China.
+This includes evaluating the implementation of the Phase One Trade Agreement and addressing the broad challenges posed by China's non-market behaviors.